 Working With Non Powered and Powered Access Hire Equipment.

 There are many instances when an employee will be required to work at heights.
 Of course, these situations are associated with a certain amount of risk.
 The HSE has observed that falls while working are one of the primary causes for serious injuries and even occasional deaths.
 The good news is that the chances of accidents such as slips or falls taking place can be dramatically reduced if the correct steps are taken well in advance.
+These steps would be putting in place working at height control measures.
 What do employers need to know and why is it often wise to utilise a professional powered access hire service